pierresh/multiple-emails.js/README.md

 - "Basic" theme is now the default theme
 - "Basic" theme now displays a "heavy multiplication x" (&#10006;) for the Remove icon
-- rename old "Basic" theme to "Text" for clarity
+- renamed old "Basic" theme to "Text" for clarity
-- rename "Bootstrap" theme to "Bootstrap3" for clarity
+- renamed "Bootstrap" theme to "Bootstrap3" for clarity
-- new "FontAwesome" theme
+- added new "FontAwesome" theme
-- add option to "validate" input or not (default is true)
+- added option to "validate" input or not (default is true)

 ## New features added to Jamie's work: